-MR LIN, CHIN-HUNG
+MR LIN, CHIN-HUNG Managing Director

-Managing Director

-Mr Lin Chin-Hung, aged 35, a Taiwanese, was appointed to the Board of LTHB on 18 January 2012 as the Managing Director.
+Mr Lin, Chin-Hung, aged 36, a Taiwanese, was appointed to the Board of LTHB on 18 January 2012 as the Managing Director and a substantial shareholder of the Company.
 His last re-election as a director was on 18 December 2012.